 OVERALL: 8/10 Too early to say, but I have a feeling this could be a surprising gem in 2018.

 HEAD Graphene Touch Prestige Tour Review: Summary

-Due to my knee injury I haven’t put enough time with this HEAD Graphene Prestige Touch Tour Review to make a complete review, but since I’m not sure when I’ll be back on the courts, I wanted to give you a taste of my positive impressions of this racquet since a lot of racquetholics discard new HEAD racquets without even testing them.
+Due to my knee injury I have not put in enough time with this HEAD Graphene Prestige Touch Tour Review to make a complete review, but since I am not sure when I will be back on the courts, I wanted to give you a taste of my positive impressions of this racquet since a lot of racquetholics discard new HEAD racquets without even testing them.
 Will be fun to play around with weight and string in this one.

 For a second opinion on the HEAD Graphene Touch Prestige Tour, check out this blog.

 Are you curious about the HEAD Graphene Touch Prestige Tour?
 If not, why?
 Let me know in the comments below.

 Here is a great racquet buying guide to get you started.

 Top tennis racquets to buy right now